nervosnetwork/docs.nervos.org/website/docs/labs/intro.md

 title: Introduction
 ---

+import useBaseUrl from "@docusaurus/useBaseUrl";

+import Link from "@docusaurus/Link";

-In labs, we provide a series of hands-on programming tutorial, that helps you build a complete component in CKB quickly.
-Some examples of the labs section include:
+In the Labs section, we provide a series of hands-on programming tutorials, that help you build a complete component in CKB quickly.
+Some examples of the Labs section include:

-* How to [build](sudtbycapsule) a CKB script in Rust.
+* <Link to={useBaseUrl('/docs/labs/sudtbycapsule')}>How to build a CKB script in Rust</Link>.
-* How to [build](lumos-nervosdao) a standalone CKB dapp in JavaScript.
+* <Link to={useBaseUrl('/docs/labs/lumos-nervosdao')}>How to build a standalone CKB DApp in JavaScript</Link>.
-* How to [dynamic load](capsule-dynamic-loading-tutorial) a shared-library in Rust contract.
+* <Link to={useBaseUrl('/docs/labs/capsule-dynamic-loading-tutorial')}>How to load a shared-library in Rust contract dynamically.</Link>.